Content Overview of the Cambridge Health Alliance Child and Adolescent Psychiatry Training Program: SECOND YEAR

 Fellows either chose to work in an elementary/middle school (kindergarten through eighth grade) or high school according to their interest, exposure to different age groups and availability of placement.
 The elementary school age group is from five years old to fourteen years old and the high school population is from fourteen years old to eighteen years old.
 The school population is a highly culturally diverse population representing a broad range of socioeconomic backgrounds from Cambridge communities.

-Fellows participate on a “Teacher Assistant Team” one hour per week.
-This is a multidisciplinary team where strategies are generated to support students who are struggling and is an effort also to reduce referral of students to special education.
+Fellows participate on a “Teacher Assistance Team” one hour per week.
+This is a multidisciplinary team where strategies are generated to support students who are struggling and is an effort also to support appropriate referrals of students to special education.
 Fellows also provide one hour a week of consultation to the staff that work with the “wrap around” classrooms in their school.
-The students in the separate “wrap around” classroom have “severe emotional disturbances” (bipolar, PTSD or ADHD for example) and often have learning disorders.
-They will often run a psychotherapy group with a school psychologist that are either adjustment groups or provide practical social skills to students.
+The students in the separate “wrap around” classroom have severe emotional disturbances (bipolar, PTSD or ADHD for example) and often have learning disorders.
+They will often run groups with a school psychologist that are either adjustment groups or provide practical social skills to students.
 Once a year they do an extensive evaluation of a student under close supervision by request of the Office of Special Education.
 These assessments often clarify diagnosis and help with understanding the treatment obstacles and how to manage a particularly challenging student.

 This rotation is supervised by Nancy Rappaport, MD